Ricky Hill

-Ricky Hill (born 5 March 1959) is an English professional football coach and a former player who is currently the manager of the Turks and Caicos Islands national team.
+Ricky Hill (born 5 March 1959) is an English professional football coach and a former player who most recently was the manager of the Turks and Caicos Islands national team.

 Hill spent most of his playing career at Luton Town for 14 years, while representing England at Senior, U21 and U18 International levels.
 He was the fourth Black player to play for England's Senior National team and the first British South Asian to represent England at the Senior level.

 Hill began his managerial career as a player-coach with the Tampa Bay Rowdies in 1992 and in that season saw the Rowdies appear in both the League Championship final and the Professional Cup final, in addition to Hill also being awarded 'Coach of the Year' amongst other notable player accolades such as Best Passer and All-Star First Team.
 Spanning 25 years managing various professional clubs across the US, UK, and the Caribbean, Hill made 4 US championship appearances at the professional level, reinforcing his standing as one of the most successful Black coaches in the history of US professional soccer.

 Most recently, Hill authored Love of the Game – Ricky Hill: The Man Who Brought the Rooney Rule to the UK which was nominated as a finalist for the 2022 Sports Books Awards in association with The Sunday Times (UK).